EncoreTechnologies/puppet-patching/REFERENCE.md

 Log file for patching results.
 This file will contain the JSON output that is returned from these tasks.
 This is data that was written by patching::update.
 If no script name is passed on Linux hosts a default is used: /var/log/patching.json.
 If no script name is passed  on Windows hosts a default is used: C:/ProgramData/PuppetLabs/patching/patching.json

-### post_patch

-Run post-patching script on target host(s), only if it exists.
-If the patching script doesn't exist or isn't executable, then this task succeeds (this allows us to run thist task on all hosts, even if they don't have a post-patching script).

-**Supports noop?** true

-#### Parameters

-##### `script`

-Data type: `Optional[String[1]]`

-Absolute path of the script to execute.
-If no script name is passed on Linux hosts a default is used: /opt/patching/bin/post_patch.sh.
-If no script name is passed  on Windows hosts a default is used: C:/ProgramData/patching/bin/post_patch.ps1.

-### pre_patch
+### post_update

-Run pre-patching script on target host(s), only if it exists.
-If the patching script doesn't exist or isn't executable, then this task succeeds (this allows us to run thist task on all hosts, even if they don't have a pre-patching script).
+Run post-update script on target host(s), only if it exists.
+If the script doesn't exist or isn't executable, then this task succeeds (this allows us to run thist task on all hosts, even if they don't have a post-update script).

 **Supports noop?** true